Ayesh-07/Frontend-Projects/qr-code/README.md

 # The Challenge

-Build a responsive and visually appealing recipe page that includes an image, recipe details, ingredients, and instructions.
-The goal is to practice semantic HTML and responsive CSS design.
+The goal of this project is to build a simple and responsive QR code component using HTML and CSS.
+It helps beginners practice:
+✔ Writing semantic HTML 🏗
+✔ Styling with CSS Flexbox & Grid 🎨
+✔ Creating a clean and structured layout 🏷
+✔ Implementing responsive design for mobile and desktop 📱💻

 ### Screenshot